 JOB RETENTION SCHEME

 On 20th March Rishi Sunak announced a major job retention scheme aimed at stopping redundancies due to the Coronavirus crisis.
-Full details have not been released but the government promised that 80% of wages would be subsidised by grant for employees who have been furloughed due to the crisis.
-(Capped at £2,500 per month) per employee.
+Under the scheme 80% of wages would be subsidised by grant for employees who have been furloughed due to the crisis.
+(Capped at £2,500 gross pay subsidised per month) per employee.

 This is available to all sectors operating PAYE not just the leisure/retail/hospitality sector that has been so badly affected.

 - Plan the next few month’s likely workload and employee time requirements

 - Consider which key staff will be required when the business is back to normal, consider if you would offer to top up furlough pay

 - Check employment contracts for a clause re lay-off, reduced hours, change of status

 - Get advice on the contract if needed, negotiate and notify employees of any furlough

 - Where employees are furloughed state in writing that they will do no work and then save written confirmation of the employee's acceptance of that for 5 years.

 - Secure short term cashflow until the funding is received (likely mid/late April)